COrtsJosep/direktverbindungenkarte/README.md

 The files in [public/vendor/leaflet-control-credits/](https://github.com/COrtsJosep/direktverbindungskarte/blob/main/public/vendor/leaflet-control-credits/) are authored by [Greg Allensworth](https://github.com/gregallensworth) and they were released under a different license, which I have placed inside the folder.
 GitHub's [Invertocat logo](public/GitHub_Invertocat_Black.png) is GitHub's property.
 All original code by myself is under the Unlicense (see [LICENSE](LICENSE)).

+## Contributing
+Contributions are welcome!
+Feel free to open an issue if you have bug reports or improvement suggestions :)

 ## Impressions
 Direct railway connections from Bern: